JiriSlof/KnowledgeBase/MS Exchange Server.md

 - Microsoft Exchange Server 2016
 - Microsoft Exchange Server 2019

+## Requirements
+- Microsoft Windows Server
+> An Exchange Server solution has an infrastructure requirement for Windows Server.
+Users therefore need to be covered with the relevant licenses for this product.

 ## License model
 #### **Server License + CAL**
 > Purchase a Server license for each server, and then purchase Client Access Licenses (CALs) for either users or devices.